mjhea0/flask-spark-docker/README.md

 # Flask + Redis Queue + PySpark + Docker

-Example of how to handle background processes with Flask, Redis Queue, and Docker
+Example of how to handle long-running Spark processes with Flask, Redis Queue, PySpark, and Docker

 ### Quick Start